Motorsport at Soldier Field: General history of the racetrack

 Motorsport at Soldier Field began at the stadium's opening event on September 5, 1924, an athletics meet for the Chicago Police Benevolent Association which featured motoball (motorcycle polo) as an event.
 However, motorsport races did not occur at the stadium until the following decade.
 In the 1930s, a cinder track was erected inside of the stadium.
 The first auto racing event held at the stadium occurred in 1935.
 The track remained cinder until 1941.
 However, in June 1939, a temporary wooden racetrack was built with banked turns for use in a single event.
 In 1941, the track was turned into a clay ("dirt") track, before ultimately being paved with asphalt in 1946.
 Several types of motorsports used this track.

 Racing paused at the venue after the summer of 1942 amid the United States' entrance into World War II.
 This hiatus was a result of wartime fuel restrictions and the refocusing of the United States auto industry on manufacturing military vehicles.
 After the war, the midget car racing that had previously been held at the stadium returned, accompanied by the arrival of stock car racing.
 The track was paved in 1946 when the newly-founded Chicago Auto Racing Association, headed by Art Folz, began hosting regular midget automobile races on the track.

 Originally, the stadium's track was quarter-mile oval.
 In 1956, the track was extended to have a half-mile oval layout, with the track extending further into the north end of the stadium.
 In 1961, the track layout was paved to restore use of this secondary half-mile oval arrangement.
 At this time, a separate eighth-mile go-kart track was also built in the north end of the stadium.
+The track encircled sports pitch of the stadium, which was regularly used for college football games during many of the years races were held on the track.
+The presence of a football pitch inside of a motorsports short track has few parallels in modern professional motorsports, with one notable exception being Bowman Gray Stadium.
+Barriers were placed on the inside of the track in order to protect the sports pitch.